GNA University B.Tech Admissions 2026

 This Story also Contains

 The paper pattern of BITSAT 2026 helps candidates familiarise themselves with the included sections, marking scheme, test duration, and more.
-According to last year's BITSAT exam pattern, the BITS admission test consists of 390 marks.
+According to the BITSAT exam pattern, the BITS admission test consists of 390 marks.
 The exam is conducted for a 3-hour duration.
-The following parts will be included in the BITSAT exam
+The following parts are included in the BITSAT exam.

 Part I : Physics